brianpereboom/brianpereboom.github.io/README.md

-# Contributing to the Brian Pereboom Static Website
+# Contributing to brianpereboom.github.com

-Thank you for your interest in contributing to the Brian Pereboom Static Website!
+Thank you for your interest in contributing to brianpereboom.github.com!
 We welcome your contributions to help make this website even better.
 Below are the steps to follow in order to contribute effectively.

 ## Table of Contents
 1. [Requesting to be a Contributor](#1-requesting-to-be-a-contributor)